Freightliner Group: British Rail

 The idea of shipping freight in set-sized containers went back to the 1930s in the UK with the adoption of the Conflat system.
 But it was Dr Richard Beeching who, in his report Reshaping Britain's Railways, advanced the concept of containerised freight in the UK.

 Beeching proposed 55 depots placed strategically across the UK, serviced by fixed-consist permanently coupled air-braked trains, with an average journey between depots of 150 mi and a shortest distance of 50 mi.
-British Railways progressed with the concept, envisaging 40 ft length wagons – later increased to 60 ft – carrying 8 × 8 × 8 ft standard sized international shipping containers in lengths of 10 to 27 ft, later adapted to 20 to 40 ft.
+British Rail progressed with the concept, envisaging 40 ft length wagons – later increased to 60 ft – carrying 8 × 8 × 8 ft standard sized international shipping containers in lengths of 10 to 27 ft, later adapted to 20 to 40 ft.
 These BR UK-adopted standards were formed on the basis of analysis of then current international intermodal practise, and later adopted as the base of the internationally agreed ISO 668.
 Containers would be loaded at the dedicated inland terminals, using gantry cranes for transshipment between road and rail.

 During January 1964, the prototype flat wagon was produced by Shildon railway works; later that same year, 100 production wagons were turned out from Ashford railway works.
 The first revenue-earning train ran between York Way/Maiden Lane in North London and Gushetfaulds in Glasgow on 15 November 1965.
 Soon adopting the Freightliner name, the first single-shipper train was operated on 20 August 1968, hauling specially designed 30 ft containers carrying parts for Ford Escort cars that were destined for assembly in plants on the European mainland.